Talend/component-runtime/sample-parent/sample-features/checkpoint-runner/README.md

 ### Plugin artifact

-There's two ways to run the checkpoint runner with a specific plugin artifact:
+There are two ways to run the checkpoint runner with a specific plugin artifact:

 - Using the `--gav` option to specify the GAV of the plugin artifact.